 Lindsay received his bachelor’s degree in civil engineering in 1980 and his master’s degree in 1988, both from Southern Illinois University.
 He is a registered professional engineer in Illinois, Missouri and Indiana.
 When Lindsay isn’t working, he enjoys spending time with his wife and family.
 His hobbies include golf, reading, and home improvement projects.

-After serving nearly nine years as Program Manager for the Pipeline Safety Branch at the Kentucky Public Service Commission, Jason decided to join the USDI team in 2013.
+Jason joined the USDI team in 2013 after serving nearly nine years as Program Manager for the Pipeline Safety Branch at the Kentucky Public Service Commission.

 When Jason is not working, he enjoys spending time with his wife and their four children.
 Jason is also an avid woodworker and serves as Vice-President and Program Director for KYANA Woodcrafters, Inc., a local woodworking club.

-David Wood, Vice President – Construction (Unionville, MO)
+David Wood – Vice President Construction Services (Unionville, MO)

 David joined USDI in 2001; however he has had 29 years experience in the natural gas industry.
 He has been an API -1104 qualified welder for 20 years.
 Building pressure regulating and metering stations, as well as installing mains, and service line construction are just a few of the challenges that David looks forward to daily.
 In addition, David also oversees the day to day operations of seven smaller LDCs in the northern Missouri area.
 He assists with odorization and construction projects for our clients in the mid-west.

 In his spare time David enjoys spending time with his family, sports, farming, hunting and spending time at his cabin.

 Taylor Browne, P.E., – Vice President of Client Retainer Services and Business Development (Belleville, IL)